MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 ms.reviewer: chhavib, vaibhava
 search.appverid: MET150
 f1keywords:
-description: Learn how to purchase third-party apps for your organization on the Manage apps page of the Microsoft Teams admin center
+description: Learn how to purchase and manage licenses for third-party apps for your organization on the Manage apps page of the Microsoft Teams admin center
 appliesto:
 - Microsoft Teams
 localization_priority: Normal